felixge/node-buffy/Readme.md

 Appends the given `buffer` to the internal buffer.

-### reader.bytesAvailable(buffer)
+### reader.bytesAhead(buffer)

-Returns the number of internally buffered bytes that have not yet been consumed.
+Returns the number of unread bytes available to the reader.

 ### reader.int8() / reader.uint8()